 Conflict and Fragility

-On Thursday 8 November 2018, an independent delegation of former Knesset members and other prominent Israeli/Palestinian figures initiates a public discussion on the Israeli-Palestinian conflict.
-Hosted and facilitated by the Clingendael Institute, the delegation, headed by Mr. Talab Sana (of the Arab Democratic Party in Israel), will speak about two critical aspects of the Israeli-Palestinian conflict:
+On Thursday 8 November 2018, an independent delegation of former Knesset members and other prominent Israeli/Palestinian figures initiated a public discussion on the Israeli-Palestinian conflict.
+Hosted and facilitated by the Clingendael Institute, the delegation, headed by Mr. Talab Sana (of the Arab Democratic Party in Israel), spoke about two critical aspects of the Israeli-Palestinian conflict:

 - What is the state of the two-state solution 25 years after signing the first Oslo agreement?